biosustain/dsp_nextflow_training/course_contents/Tutorial.md

     //define an input file
     input:

-    // the output file should contain an indication that these is an uppercase message + "_" + input file name
+    // the output file should contain an indication that these is an uppercase file + "_" + input file name
     // Avoid spaces in the file name!
     output: